gxf1212/notes/research/Protein-ligand-simulation.md

+Note: it's ok to upload a protein-ligand complex `.pdb` file.
+CHARMM-GUI parametrizes the ligand and produces `.psf` and `.pdb` file of the whole that can be solvated and ionized in vmd.
+Try this if your protein does not need special treatment.

+I haven't tried

 #### Other ways to generate ligand topology

 - https://cgenff.umaryland.edu is what CHARMM-GUI calls for ligand, the same. but stupidly we cannot `wget` files